BOSTON — Putting the puck past Henrik Lundqvist is a huge challenge for the Boston Bruins.

 Julien wants his team to fight for position in front of Lundqvist, who allowed just 12 goals in seven games against Washington.

 “They protect their goaltender fairly well,” Julien said.
 “You know he’s good enough to stop what he sees.
-They box out extremely well, so we’ve got to work hard to take away that vision that he needs to stop pucks.
+They box out extremely well, so we’ve got to work hard to take away that vision that he needs in order to stop pucks.
 There’s going to be a lot of battles, I think, in this series.

 “By the end of it, I think you’re going to have some exhausted teams.”